Purpose of Policy

 - Increase customer satisfaction and use of our products.

 - Encourage our authors to provide accessible content.

-- Partner with external agencies and experts to enhance our knowledge base.
+- Partner with external agencies and experts to enhance our features.

 - Perceivable: Available to be seen or heard through assistive technologies

 - Operable: Available to all users through any available device and/or assistive technologies